 Indiana Gun Laws

-Indiana gun laws allow permits to be issued to residents and non-residents.
-There are two types of permits available, a limited term and unlimited lifetime permit.
-Non-residents can only obtain the four year limited permit and they will normally be required to have a business or property in Indiana.
-Residents or persons in the military who are stationed in Indiana can obtain the lifetime permit.
+Indiana gun laws allow a License to Carry to be issued to residents and non-residents.
+There are two types of licenses available, a limited term and unlimited lifetime license.
+Non-residents can only obtain the four year limited license and they will normally be required to have a business or property in Indiana.
+Residents or persons in the military who are stationed in Indiana can obtain the lifetime license.
 The minimum age for applicants is 18 years or older.
 Indiana is a “Shall Issue” state.

 Indiana CCW Quick Facts